WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 ### My personal workflow

 Recently, I have been struggling with staying focused when working on project for multiple hours.
-I have multiple courseworks and assesment and every day I study multiple hours without having much time to relax.
+I have many courseworks and assesment and every day I study multiple hours without having much time to relax.
 As I am not a robot sometimes my mind wanders and I cannot focus on what I wanted to do.
 On top of that there are many distractions around and sometimes I cannot focus on the task at hand.
-I decided to try a pomodoro approach after a conversation with one of my colleagues from the group.
+I decided to try a pomodoro technique after a conversation with one of my colleagues from the group.
 For every 50 minutes of work I take a 10 minute break.
 Additionally, I removed all other distractions from my room(my phone).

 This allowed me to complete more work within few hours than what I used to complete in a day.
 By separating time for work and rest I became more efficient and organised.
 Retrospectively, I regret not doing it before but overall I have shown that I can adapt when things do not go as planned and I can find a solution to a problem.